aws-samples/amazon-kinesis-data-analytics-snapshot-manager-for-flink/README.md

    1. checks if an application has more older snapshots than required
    1. deletes older snapshots and retains most recent

-This will be deployed as a [AWS Lambda](https://aws.amazon.com/lambda/) function and scheduled using [Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) e.g. once in a day or week.
+This will be deployed as an [AWS Lambda](https://aws.amazon.com/lambda/) function and scheduled using [Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) e.g. once in a day or week.

 ---